Championship club set for manager appointment as Preston boss aiming for points

-The former Celtic and Norwich City player is currently at Hertha Berlin as their assistant manager but reports suggest he is on his way to the Championship.
+The former Celtic and Norwich City player leaves his role at Hertha Berlin as assistant manager to join the Championship strugglers,

 Previous boss Danny Schofield was sacked by the Terriers after just 69 days in charge of the Championship following a series of poor results.